Neurofibromatosis type I: Prognosis

 NF-1 is a progressive and diverse condition, making the prognosis difficult to predict.
 The NF-1 gene mutations manifest the disorder differently even amongst people of the same family.
 This phenomenon is called variable expressivity.
-For example, some individuals have no symptoms, while others may have a manifestation that is rapidly more progressive and severe.
+For example, some individuals have almost no symptoms, while others may have a manifestation that is rapidly more progressive and can lead to significant disability and death.